Satan's Blade: Plot

 In November 1981, a pair of female bank robbers, Ruth and Trish, make off with $50,000 after they kill two bank tellers in cold blood.
 They lay low at a snowy mountain cabin resort while waiting to rendezvous with their partner, George.
 As they wait, Ruth gets greedy and shoots Trish to death.
 She plans to do the same to George when he arrives, but she does not get the chance, as she is stabbed in the back by an unseen assailant while dragging her ex-partner's body.
 Ben, the local sheriff, and another officer arrive at the cabin after gunfire is reported, and discover the bodies.

 The next day, two married couples arrive at the resort to celebrate one of the men's (Tony) graduation from law school and passing of the bar examination.
 Simultaneously, a group of college girls also arrive with a friend whose father has recently died.
 Despite being told of the murders and a local legend about a murderous mountain man who comes from the bottom of a nearby lake, the college girls decide to take the cabin, which is right next door to where the married couples are staying.

 During the night, one of the young women has a nightmare of a man murdering her and everyone else.
 The following day, one of the college women, Stephanie, meets Tony on the lake, and the two talk.
 Stephanie ends up spending the afternoon with Tony, while her friends stay back at their cabin.
 That night, an unseen killer enters the girls' cabin and systematically stabs each of them to death.

 Stephanie returns to the cabin later in the evening and discovers all of her friends have been murdered.
 She retreats to Tony and his friends' cabin, which the killer eventually breaches, murdering everyone inside except for Stephanie, who hides under a bed.
-The following morning, she emerges from the cabin and meets Sheriff Ben, who embraces her before stabbing her in the stomach.
+The following morning, she emerges from the cabin and meets Deputy Sheriff "Ski", who embraces her before stabbing her in the stomach.
 When she asks him why, he admits that he simply wanted the money stowed in the cabin, and that he didn't want to hurt anyone; however, he alternately explains that he is possessed and brandishes a knife that is a talisman.
-Stephanie flees back into the cabin, but Ben follows, chasing her up the staircase, where he tackles her to the floor and stabs her to death.
-Afterwards, Ben throws the knife in the lake.
+Stephanie flees back into the cabin, but Ski follows, chasing her up the staircase, where he tackles her to the floor and stabs her to death.
+Afterwards, Ski throws the knife in the lake.
+The Sheriff arrives and calls Ski "George", revealing that Ski is the unseen accomplice of the bank robbers who appeared at the start of the film.

 Later, a hand emerges from the lake and throws the knife back out, the blade sticking in the side of a tree.
 A man hiking through the woods notices the knife and dislodges it from the tree bark.